adalca/medical-datasets/README.md

 ### [SynthStrip](https://w3id.org/synthstrip)
 Full-head images and ground-truth brain masks from 622 MRI, CT, and PET scans
-Includes a landscape or MRI scans with different contrasts, resolutions, and subject populations ranging from infants to patients with glioblastoma
+Includes a landscape or MRI scans with different contrasts, resolutions, and populations from infants to glioblastoma patients
+Also includes anatomical segmentation maps for a subset of the images
-**Keywords**: large, diverse, multi-modal, brain masks, brain extraction, skull stripping
+**Keywords**: large, diverse, multi-modal, brain masks, segmentations, brain extraction, skull stripping

 ## Main Medical Imaging List